Property Assessment and Taxation

 Assessment manuals, guides, and information bulletins.

-Policy reviews, equalized assessment summaries, and years-in-review.
+Policy reviews, equalized assessment summaries, linear property assessment reports, and years-in-review.

 The roles of the Assessment Services Branch are carried out by four work units.